Many Challenges For Talking Heads…

 Challenges With Snowmobile Helmet Communicators

-My first problem with snowmobile helmet communicators is this primary purpose.
+My first problem with snowmobile helmet communicators is this primary purpose, communication.
 That is, to interact verbally with companions to convey important, real-time intelligence pertaining to the ride.
 But this message often appears to get lost amid high tech features superfluous to head to head dialogue.
 I mean, what good is listening to music or being able to answer your smart phone while snowmobiling if you can’t talk reliably with your companions?

 Not Specially Made For Snowmobiling